youssef-omarrr/Project-Mozart/README.md

 # Project Mozart 🎶
 ![alt text](imgs/mozart.jpg)
-> This project is currently in its early design phase.
-Core components are being mapped out, with more details and progress updates coming soon :)
+> The project is almost done, but it will require alot of training and the results are not good right now.
+> Will update the README file soon.

 ---